dbcook/openrocket-database/README.md

 | `modelrocket.us`         | No.  | -- worth doing; they have their own line of tubes, nose cones and rings

-There are files I may never do, or do in very abbreviated form.
+There are files I may never do, or do in very abbreviated form, or not finish.

 * Fliskits - Jim Flis ceased operations of Fliskits in 2018; no unique parts except nose cones.
 A file exists in OR 15.03 but it has not been updated.
+* Public Missiles - acquired by LOC 2022-2023, former website has disappeared and LOC does not list enough data to make finishing the file feasible.
 * CMR - the unique tube sizes are no longer made by anyone, so very limited usefulness.
 * FSI - same story as CMR with unique tube sizes that are no longer made by anyone.